pancanman/first-python-script/README.md

 # My First Python Script

-It's a chatbot API wrapper, it uses Gemini API.
+It's a chatbot API wrapper, it uses Gemini API and MAY contain memory eventually after more commits occur.

 # Usage